 The user can easily browse between days in a month, to decades and centuries at a time so they can select the date they are looking for quickly.

 The Telerik UI for Blazor Calendar notifies you when users change the selected date, when they browse the previous and next interval and when they go up or down the views to see a bigger or smaller time range.

 Built-in keyboard navigation means that users can perform all actions in a calendar with the keyboard only.
 The Telerik Blazor Calendar is also compliant with the web accessibility standards (including WCAG, Section 508 and WAI-ARIA attributes for screen readers).

 The Telerik Blazor Calendar component reacts to the current culture automatically.
 It takes the names of the months, the days of the week and the first day of the week from it without you having to set a single property.
 You can also translate UI elements such as the “Today” button and the navigation buttons tooltips.

-The Telerik Blazor Calendar has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines) and Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
+The Telerik Blazor Calendar has several built-in themes such as Default (our own styling), Material (based on the Material Design guidelines), Bootstrap (which looks like the Bootstrap styling to integrate better) and Fluent (based on Microsoft Fluent UI).
 You can easily customize any of out-of-the-box themes with a few lines of CSS, or create new theme to match your colors and branding by using the Telerik SASS ThemeBuilder application.